 - 1. Does the annexation divide a historically recognized community?
 The proposed annexation does not divide a Census Designated Place. - 2.
 If approved, will the annexation result in an area that is compatible with existing planned land uses and zoning of the municipality to which the area is proposed to be annexed?
 The annexation area abuts the southwestern boundary of the Village at the intersection of NW 36 Street and NW 67 Avenue.
 The annexation area is on the southside of NW 36 Street and generally west of NW 67 Avenue, while the Village is east of NW 67 Avenue and north of NW 36 Street.
 The proposed annexation area is predominantly zoned IU-1 (Light Manufacturing) and IU-2 (Heavy Manufacturing) and some areas are zoned BU-3 (Liberal Business), such as the area along NW 36 Street between NW 72 Avenue and SR 826 (Palmetto Expressway).
-The area within the Village adjacent to the proposed annexation area at the intersection of NW 36 Street and NW 67 Avenue is zoned for restricted commercial uses by the Village and is developed with office uses and airport (aviation) related uses.
+The area within the Village adjacent to the proposed annexation area at the intersection of NW 36 Street, is developed with office uses and airport (aviation) related uses.
 The adjacent annexation area, across NW 36 Street, is developed with a parking lot.
-These two areas are separated by roadways and a canal; therefore, the existing and planned uses within these two areas are generally compatible.
+These two areas are generally compatible.